 If you enjoy simple cakes like I do, here are a few more for you to try out!

 - 75 ml vegetable oil (1/4 cup plus 2 tbsp)

-- 1 lemon rind grated and juiced
+- 1 lemon, zested and juiced

-- 1 1/2 cup flour sifted
+- 1 1/2 cup all-purpose flour sifted

 - 2 teaspoons baking powder

-- icing sugar for dusting
+- powdered sugar, for dusting

 - Add the sugar and oil to the egg yolks and whisk vigorously for several minutes until the mixture is pale yellow, thick and forms ribbons when you lift the whisk out of the bowl.

 - Stir in the lemon rind and lemon juice.
 Add the sifted flour and baking powder.
 Stir until well combined.